James Bond 007: Everything or Nothing (Game Boy Advance video game): Plot

 The game opens in the Sahara Desert in Egypt, where James Bond infiltrates and destroys a secret weapons facility.
 He is then sent to a casino in Cairo, to investigate Arkady Yayakov, an ex-KGB agent and suspected smuggler.
-It is believed that Yayakov has knowledge of recently stolen nanotechnology.
+It is believed that Yayakov knows about recently stolen nanotechnology.
 Bond pursues Yayakov in a car chase, and his investigation leads him to a Cairo train yard that Yayakov had used as a shipping base.
 Bond discovers traces of the nanotechnology and also encounters a former foe, Jaws, whom he defeats in a battle.

 MI6 learns that one of Yayakov's clients is an ex-KGB agent named Nikolai Diavolo, who has set up a base in the Peruvian jungle near a platinum mine.
-Bond meets with agent 003, who has monitored the base, and they infiltrate the site.
+Bond meets with Agent 003, who has monitored the base, and they infiltrate the site.
 003 is killed, and Bond pursues Diavolo in a car chase.
 He learns of another compound, hidden within a crypt in New Orleans.
 There, he discovers Diavolo is working with scientist Dr. Katya Nadanova.
-She has used a biological agent found in Louisiana to create nanobots that are capable of eating through metals, with the exception of platinum.
-Diavolo plans to unleash an army of platinum-coated super soldiers on the world, while using the nanobots to destroy military defenses such as warships and tanks.
-He plans to initiate his plot in Moscow, and intends to launch nanotech missiles to destroy cities unless his demands are met.
+She has used a biological agent found in Louisiana to create nanobots that are capable of eating through metals, except platinum.
+Diavolo plans to unleash an army of platinum-coated super soldiers on the world while using the nanobots to destroy military defenses such as warships and tanks.
+He plans to initiate his plot in Moscow and intends to launch nanotech missiles to destroy cities unless his demands are met.

 Bond escapes the New Orleans facility, and American agent Mya Starling is sent to destroy Diavolo's nanotech plant, located at the Andes Mountains in Peru.
 Bond is sent there after she goes missing, and he proceeds through the large facility, which extends underground through Incan ruins.
 Starling escapes, the facility is destroyed, and Bond travels to Moscow to foil Diavolo's plot.
-He pursues Nadanova's tank and stops her, and subsequently fights against Jaws in another battle, before ultimately killing Diavolo.
+He pursues Nadanova's tank stops her, and subsequently fights against Jaws in another battle, before ultimately killing Diavolo.

 Development and release

 Everything or Nothing was developed by Griptonite Games.
 The game features the likenesses of Pierce Brosnan (James Bond), Judi Dench (M), Willem Dafoe (Nikolai Diavolo), Heidi Klum (Katya Nadanova), and Mýa (Mya Starling).
 Mýa also sings the game's eponymous song, heard during the end credits.
 The actors also provide minimal voice-over lines.
 Everything or Nothing was published by Electronic Arts for Game Boy Advance.
-In North America, it was released on November 17, 2003, several months before the home console version.
+In North America, it was released on 17 November 2003, several months before the home console version.